 Explanatory Text About the Works

-Michael R. Alix was born in Springfield, Massachusetts in 1951.
+Michael R. Alix was born in Springfield, Massachusetts.
 He lived there until he was nine, at which time, he moved to New York City, where he spent twenty-five years altogether.
-He studied for eight years at the Lycée Francais de New York (French private school), and upon graduation was accepted at Fordham's Lincoln Center College.
+He studied for eight years at the Lycée Francais de New York (French private school).

-The education costs of the late Sixties were overwhelming, so he opted (1970) to study at Aix-en-Provence University’s Plastic Arts Degree Program in Southern France.
-He quit the program after a year, and returned to the U.S. (1971) to work full time and complete a Bachelor of Arts at Hunter College (CUNY) going nights (1986) and a Master of Liberal Arts (1998) at SMU in Dallas, Texas.
+In 1970 he studied at Aix-en-Provence University’s Plastic Arts Degree Program in Southern France, and returned to the U.S. in 1971 to work full time and complete a Bachelor of Arts at Hunter College (CUNY) going nights (1986) and a Master of Liberal Arts (1998) at SMU in Dallas, Texas.

 After fifteen years of steady progress now, classes, exchanges, and exhibitions, his art is ready for prime time.